WriteR, blogger, teacher

 I was born in Los Angeles, California, and since then, have lived in various parts of the country, including Seattle, Washington; Savannah, Georgia; San Antonio, Texas; Atlanta, Georgia; and Asheville, North Carolina, where I currently reside and practice medicine.

 I've completed a dual bachelor degree at University of Georgia in Psychology and Biology, as well as a minor in Spanish.
-During my undergraduate training, I also pursued a summer medical internship in Venezuela to improve my Spanish (...when Chavez was still alive!!).
-Despite the political chaos, I was able to complete my medical internship, and was able to learn so much from the doctors, medics and people I worked with and helped.
+During my undergraduate training, I also pursued a summer medical internship in Venezuela to improve my Spanish.
+Despite the political chaos during that time (2005/2006), I was able to complete my medical internship, and was so happy I did.
+I had the pleasure of learning much from the physicians, medics and patients I worked with and helped.

 I attended Medical School at Medical College of Georgia.
 During medical training, I also was honored to have been inducted in the Alpha Omega Alpha Honor Society and the Gold Humanism Honor Society.
 Thereafter I completed an Internal Medicine internship and Neurology residency at the University of Texas Health Science Center in San Antonio, Texas, where I also served as the Chief Neurology Resident.
 After completing residency, I completed a Clinical Neurophysiology with Emphasis in Epilepsy at Emory University in Atlanta, Georgia.
 It was certainly an honor to work with some of the most brilliant clinicians and neuroscientists at Emory.